MarioLisbona/CA-T1A3-terminal-app/README.md

 I will make use of the Rich module to create menus as well as tables to display the search results.
 The Prompt class will be used extensively to handle the menu selection options for the user.

--The code below uses the Rich module to print a title in a panel and then prints a table with the menu options avaiable in the Home menu.
+The code below uses the Rich module to print a title in a panel and then prints a table with the menu options avaiable in the Home menu.

 ```py
 console.print(